Health Systems Research Initiative

 Health systems in LMICs face the challenges of substantial socioeconomic and health inequalities, rapid globalisation and evolving disease burdens.
 A robust evidence base is required to underpin health systems strengthening and delivery of health interventions in the context of these challenges.

-Please refer to the Medical Research Council website for further information about the initiative.
+Please refer to the Medical Research Council website for more information about the initiative.

 A total of £15 million is available.
-There will be one call each year with a total budget of £5m per annum.
+There will be one call each year with a total budget of £5m.

 Funding may be requested for: